South Korean identity card: History

-'Identity card' in the history of Korea
+Identity cards in the history of Korea

-In Korea, the origin of Identity Card appeared in Joseon Dynasty, it was called Hopaebeob(호패법).
-Joseon Dynasty, which achieved a centralized national, it was mandatory to have an ID card for all people to effectively maintain the Class system, easy to getting tax and administration.
-After that The Korea Empire which succeeded Joseon Dynasty made ID card in the modern sense, Since the current identity cards were made in the Republic of Korea period.
+In Korea, the first identity card appeared in the Joseon Dynasty, it was called Hopaebeop (호패법).
+The Joseon Dynasty, which had a centralized national government, it was necessary to have an ID card for all people to effectively maintain the class system, after that the Korean Empire, which succeeded the Joseon Dynasty, made the first modern ID cards.
+Since then, the current identity card system began in the postwar period, following World War II and Korea's independence from the Japanese Empire.

-'Citizenship certificate' the forerunner of 'Identity card'
+Citizenship certificate, the forerunner of the identity card

-There was a need to distinguish between friend and enemy since independence in 1945 the Government of the Republic of Korea established and soon after the outbreak of the Korean War.
-Thus first Residents ID card was issued to distinguish between friend and enemy in 1950.
-In Residents ID card, Detailed personal information such as address, occupation, and weight, blood type, etc. were written to fit the special circumstances of wartime.
+With the outbreak of the Korean war, there was a need to distinguish between legal residents and enemy spies.
+Thus the first Residents ID card was issued in 1950.
+On that card, detailed personal information such as address, and occupation, as well as body mass, blood type, etc. were written to fit the special circumstances of wartime.

-The first ID card
+The first modern ID card

-Social Security numbers have its origins in the social security legislation in 1962.
+Resident registration numbers have their origins in the social security legislation in 1962.
 At that time its dual enrollment to citizens and residents was available so it was not performed properly.
 Then in 1968, after the ‘Kim Shin -jo incident’, when North Korean special forces stormed The Blue House, it amended the Social Security Act because Spy identifies were given a number to each citizen.

-Social security number at the time consisted of 12 digits.
-In November 21, it was issued by former President Park Chung-hee identity card No. 1 to No. 110101-100001, and Mrs. Yuk Young-soo, was issued a second call to a number 110101-200002.
-At this time the front row was made with a number of regional issues, the back has been issued Order.
+A resident registration number at the time consisted of 12 digits.
+In November 21, it was issued by former President Park Chung-hee identity card No. 1 to No. 110101-100001, and Yuk Young-soo was issued a second call with number 110101-200002.
+At this time the front row was made with a number of regional issues, the back had been issued Order.

-The beginning of the current 13-digit social security number
+The beginning of the current 13-digit resident registration number

 It is a 13-digit number such as this was written in 1975.
-Front row was the combination of date of birth, gender and birth backseat area, It was held a little more privacy than before.
+Front row was the combination of date of birth, gender and birth backseat area, being slightly more private than before.
 At this time there began to arise regulations that must be presented if the police officer asked.